40,000 workers benefit from mediated disputes

 An alternative dispute settlement mechanism of the Department of Labor and Employment (DoLE) has proved its effectiveness in settling labor conflicts involving monetary and collective bargaining benefits amounting to more than P2 billion.

-Labor Secretary Silvestre Bello on Monday said it was a record expeditious settlement of labor disputes using alternative dispute resolution (ADR) mechanisms that benefited 39,691 workers within eight months or from July 2016 to March 2017.
+Labor Secretary Silvestre Bello 3rd on Monday said it was a record expeditious settlement of labor disputes using the alternative dispute resolution (ADR) mechanism that benefited 39,691 workers within eight months or from July 2016 to March 2017.

 Called the Single Entry Approach (SEnA), it is a system that prescribes a 30-day mandatory conciliation-mediation service to effect a speedy, impartial, inexpensive and accessible settlement procedure of all labor issues or conflicts, thus preventing them from ripening into full-blown disputes.